 The tradition of storytelling in Ireland is as ancient as the island itself.
 The art of telling a story lives on in the people of Ireland and the wider Diaspora.
 In ancient and medieval Ireland, the written word was confined to the learned few.
 Histories and stories were passed on to generations by the Seanchaí.
 Through their oral storytelling these ‘custodians of the past’ engaged the imagination of the people and brought to life Ireland’s history, folk and lore.
 In tribute of this long-standing Irish tradition we have adopted An Seanchaí as the title for our oral history programme.

 Through the medium of oral history recordings, our programme aims to capture the personal accounts of Irish people and the wider Diaspora.
+Our recordings take a biographical approach which allows the interviewee to tell their story as they remember it: Our leading question – What’s your story?
 The personal nature of oral recordings gives Ireland’s past a voice, capturing for future generations all aspects of our culture, heritage and identity: architecture, art, commerce, community, diaspora, economic, education, folklore, history, innovation, landscape, nature, people, politics, religion, science and technology, social life, and sport.

 Oral history is a wonderful way of engaging with people.
 An oral history and heritage project ensure every voice is heard and their stories are preserved for future generations.
 Recording interviews with members of the community captures their reflections and perspectives on their lives.